Marwa-TalentAcquisition/Marwa-TalentAcquisition/README.md

 While I recruit across various IT domains (Data, Development, Infrastructure, Cloud, Support, QA), I have developed a strong expertise within Capital Markets environments, including Front Office systems, Trading applications, Repo / Securities Finance, Regulatory and Production Support (L2/L3).

-What differentiates me is not only sourcing capability, but business understanding.
+What differentiates me is not only my sourcing capability, but my understanding of your business

 I work closely with stakeholders to understand: